javawag/cppsh/README.md

 Sample Script (cppsh style)
 ===========================

-Here is that same script, made *scriptier* using the cppsh syntax - capiche??
+Here is that same script, made *scriptier* using the cppsh syntax - capisce??

 ```
 #!/usr/bin/env cppsh